Celestin25/Chatbot/README.md

 ## Dataset Selection

 For this assignment, a custom dataset closely related to the mission of providing health-related information and advice was collected.
-The dataset includes question-answer pairs sourced from [provide_dataset_link_here](#).
+The dataset includes question-answer pairs sourced and  dataset in the directory is available.
 These pairs were curated to cover a wide range of health topics such as symptoms, treatments, and preventive measures.

 ---